luqmanmusah/thenextweek_clone/README.md

-# HTML/CSS capstone project
+# HTML/CSS thenextweek clone application

-This project is a capstone project developed as a completion of HTML & CSS section of Microverse main curriculum.
+This project is  developed as a completion of HTML & CSS section of Microverse main curriculum.
 It is a collabrative project intended to showcase HTML & CSS Skills.
 It is a real-world-like project built with some business specifications.
 It consist of the home page only.
 In the first milestone we did the header and the footer of the website called thenextweek.
 ## Desktop

 ![screenshot](./images/readme-1.png)